Royal Exchange, Manchester: History, 1729 to 1973

 As the cotton trade continued to expand, larger premises were required and its extension was completed in 1849.
+The design featured a huge new Doric order portico.
 The Exchange was run by a committee of notable Manchester industrialists.
-From 1855 to 1860 the committee was chaired by Edmund Buckley.
+From 1855 to 1860, the committee was chaired by Edmund Buckley.

 The second exchange was replaced by a third designed by Mills & Murgatroyd, constructed between 1867 and 1874.
 It was extended and modified by Bradshaw Gass & Hope between 1914 and 1931 to form the largest trading hall in England.
+In order to maximise the internal space, these modifications required the demolition of a huge Corinthian order portico on the Cross Street frontage which had former part of the Mills & Murgatroyd design.
 The trading hall had three domes and was double the size of the current hall.
 The colonnade parallel to Cross Street marked its centre.
 On trading days merchants and brokers struck deals which supported the jobs of tens of thousands of textile workers in Manchester and the surrounding towns.
 Manchester's cotton dealers and manufacturers trading from the Royal Exchange earned the city the name, Cottonopolis.

-The exchange was seriously damaged during World War II when it took a direct hit from a bomb during a German air raid in the Manchester Blitz at Christmas in 1940.
+The exchange was seriously damaged during the Second World War when it took a direct hit from a bomb during a German air raid in the Manchester Blitz at Christmas in 1940.
 Its interior was rebuilt with a smaller trading area.
 The top stages of the clock tower, which had been destroyed, were replaced in a simpler form.
 Trading ceased in 1968, and the building was threatened with demolition.

 Architecture

-The exchange has four storeys and two attic storeys built on a rectangular plan in Portland stone.
+The exchange has four storeys and two attic storeys built on a rectangular plan in Darley Dale stone.
 It was designed in the Classical style.
 Its slate roof has three glazed domes and on the ground floor an arcade orientated east to west.
 It has a central atrium at first-floor level.
 The ground floor facade has channelled rusticated piers and the first, second and third floors have Corinthian columns with entablature and a modillioned cornice.
 The first attic storey has a balustraded parapet while the second attic storey has a mansard roof.
 At the north-west corner is a Baroque turret and there are domes over other corners.
 The west side has a massive round-headed entrance arch with wide steps up and the first and second floor windows have round-headed arches.
 The third floor and first attic storey have mullioned windows.